-Number Reason for Recall Voluntary Recalls Not applicable due to nature of the products /service being offered Forced Recalls ivot applicable due to flature of the products /service being offered
+Number Reason for Recall Voluntary Recalls Not applicable due to pature of the products (consider being offered Forced Recalls Not applicable due to nature of the products /service being offered

 Does the entity have a framework/ policy on cyber security and risks related to data privacy?
 (Yes/No) If available, provide a web-link of the policy.